 Whether you seek comfort, nutrition, or a budget-friendly breakfast, porridge is a great solution.
 The art of making porridge utilizing any grain is simple and easy using the steps below.

-You can learn how to make porridge using any grain, and once you do–you should be able to prepare endless ways without a recipe!
+You can learn how to make porridge using any grain.
+Once you do, you can prepare it in endless ways without a recipe!

 Why Make Porridge for Breakfast?